SIP Mediaserver Service - SIP Mediaserver Examples

 {action:"drop"} iotcomms.io->>Callee: SIP Bye Callee->>iotcomms.io: SIP 200 Ok iotcomms.io->>Application: HTTPS POST /sessionCompleted

-When iotcomms.io Mediaservice receives an incoming call to a destination to be recorded, a /newCall callback request to the application.
+- When iotcomms.io Mediaservice receives an incoming call to a destination to be recorded, a /newCall callback request to the application.
 This will send a response telling the service to connect the call with the callee and enable recording.
 Recording is enabled by setting the

 callRecording:true

-filename:{name} iotcomms.io->>Caller: SIP 200 Ok Caller->>iotcomms.io: SIP Ack iotcomms.io->>Callee: SIP Invite Callee->>iotcomms.io: SIP 200 Ok iotcomms.io->>Callee: SIP Ack iotcomms.io->>Application: /callAnswered callback Caller->>iotcomms.io: SIP Bye iotcomms.io->>Caller: SIP 200 Ok iotcomms.io->>Application: /callEvent callback Application->>iotcomms.io: action:drop iotcomms.io->>Callee: SIP Bye Callee->>iotcomms.io: SIP 200 Ok iotcomms.io->>Application: /sessionCompleted callback iotcomms.io->>Application: /recordingReady callback Application->>iotcomms.io: GET /promptfile\\\
+filename:{name} iotcomms.io->>Caller: SIP 200 Ok Caller->>iotcomms.io: SIP Ack iotcomms.io->>Callee: SIP Invite Callee->>iotcomms.io: SIP 200 Ok iotcomms.io->>Callee: SIP Ack iotcomms.io->>Application: /callAnswered callback Caller->>iotcomms.io: SIP Bye iotcomms.io->>Caller: SIP 200 Ok iotcomms.io->>Application: /callEvent callback Application->>iotcomms.io: action:drop iotcomms.io->>Callee: SIP Bye Callee->>iotcomms.io: SIP 200 Ok iotcomms.io->>Application: /sessionCompleted callback iotcomms.io->>Application: /recordingReady callback Application->>iotcomms.io: GET /promptfile

-event is sent.
+Call monitoring allows a third party to listen to an ongoing call without participating in the conversation.
+This is enabled by providing a monitorDestAddr property in the /newCall response.
+The SIP Mediaserver Service will establish a new SIP call to this address after the initial /callAnswered event is sent.
 The monitor user will receive an audio stream that contains a mix of the audio from all active participants in the call.

 Message Flow

-A call arrives at the Mediaservice, triggering a
+- A call arrives at the Mediaservice, triggering a

-callback.The application responds with an action to connect the caller with a callee and includes
+/newCallcallback. - The application responds with an action to connect the caller with a callee and includes

-to enable call monitoring.Mediaservice places an outbound call to the callee.
+monitorDestAddrto enable call monitoring. - Mediaservice places an outbound call to the callee.

-Once the callee answers, a
+- Once the callee answers, a

-callback is sent to the application.Mediaservice then initiates a SIP call to the monitor user.
+/callAnsweredcallback is sent to the application. - Mediaservice then initiates a SIP call to the monitor user.

-The monitor user answers the call and begins receiving the mixed audio stream.
+- The monitor user answers the call and begins receiving the mixed audio stream.

-When the caller or callee disconnects, a
+- When the caller or callee disconnects, a

-callback is sent, and the application decides how to proceed.If all participants disconnect, a
+/callEventcallback is sent, and the application decides how to proceed. - If all participants disconnect, a

-callback is sent.
+/sessionCompletedcallback is sent.

 If you wish to make outbound calls when there are no inbound call that initiated the process it is possible to use the /placeivrcall API.
 It will create a participant in the same way as a call participant was created when a call comes in and the application is notified using the /newCall callback.